-We currently anticipate fulfilling all production volumes and returning to normal manufacturing capabilities under the clinical manufacturing agreement by the third quarter of 2020; however, due to the uncertainty associated with the pandemic and related mitigation efforts, it is possible this assessment could change in future periods as our manufacturing capabilities and Janssen's purchase orders may continue to be negatively impacted.
+Due to the coronavirus pandemic, the Company failed to fully complete the manufacture of drugs specified for the March purchase order due to supply disruptions for the syringes used to hold the manufactured compound.
+We completed the manufacturing for this order in the second quarter of 2020.
+As of June 30, 2020, the Company had not completed the manufacture of drugs specified for the June purchase order due to additional syringe supply disruptions.
+We currently anticipate fulfilling all production volumes and returning to normal manufacturing capabilities under the clinical manufacturing agreement in the third quarter of 2020; however, due to the uncertainty associated with the pandemic and related mitigation efforts, it is possible this assessment could change in future periods as our manufacturing capabilities and Janssen's purchase orders may continue to be negatively impacted.

-On April 3, 2020, the Company announced the collaboration with BioBridge Global to participate in a U.S. Food and Drug Administration (FDA) investigational program for U.S. blood centers to begin collecting and distributing convalescent plasma from individuals who have recovered from COVID-19.
+On April 3, 2020, the Company announced a collaboration with BioBridge Global to participate in a U.S. Food and Drug Administration (FDA) investigational program for U.S. blood centers to begin collecting and distributing convalescent plasma from individuals who have recovered from COVID-19.
 The Company intends to use the blood samples to develop a candidate True HumanTM antibody therapy for the disease.